openeuler-mirror/bishengjdk-8/README.en.md

 ## How to contribute

-Contributions are wellcomed, please [send an email to dev](https://openeuler.org/zh/community/mailing-list) or [create a new issue](https://gitee.com/openeuler/bishengjdk-8/issues) if you find a bug or have new ideaes.
+Contributions are welcomed, please [send an email to dev](https://openeuler.org/zh/community/mailing-list) or [create a new issue](https://gitee.com/openeuler/bishengjdk-8/issues) if you find a bug or have new ideaes.